tuist/Noora/docs/content/components/prompts/yes-or-no-choice.md

   title: "Authentication",
   question: "Would you like to authenticate?",
   defaultAnswer: true,
-  description: "Authentication is required to use some CLI features.",
+  description: "Authentication is required to use some CLI features."
-  collapseOnSelection: true,
-  theme: theme
 )
 ```